Buying Alpine Ski Bindings

-The toe piece of your binding has also an anti-friction plate/ anti-friction device (AFD) and horizontal wings.
+The toe piece of your binding also has an anti-friction plate / anti-friction device (AFD) and horizontal wings.
 Those wings are responsible for releasing the boot from the binding sideways to prevent twisting injuries.

 The heel piece has, on the other hand, vertical release system which prevents dislocation injuries during forward-falls.
 An addition to the heel piece is also the brake also called the stopper.
-The brake makes sure that your skis don’t rush to the valley, hitting other skiers on its way, in case you fall at the binding releases from your ski boot.
+The brake makes sure that your skis do not rush to the valley, hitting other skiers on its way, in case you fall as the binding releases from your ski boot.
 In all resorts, a brake system is required.
 Also, the brakes serve to keep your skis connected when you stack and transport them.
 Once you click in the boot, the brake lifts and you are ready to go.

 Types of alpine bindings

 The major difference comes in the way they are mounted to the skis.
 You can either have your alpine bindings pre-mounted by the manufacturer, which means they have an already optimal pre-setting, or buy them separately from the skis.
-If the bindings are not already mounted there are two other options - track mounted or drill mounted.
+If the bindings are not already mounted, there are two other options - track mounted or drill mounted.

 Track mounted bindings are attached to a plate that has been drilled onto the ski by the manufacturer.
 Then you just need to pick the bindings that match the plate system and slide them into place.

 The advantage of track mounting is that the manufacturer picks the optimal plates so that you can get the best performance out of your skis.
 Another advantage is that those bindings are easy to adjust and re-adjust, say if you want to lend your skis to a friend.